Variational Image Feature Extraction for the Event Horizon Telescope: Variational Image Domain Analysis

-We found that many image reconstructions had a diffuse amount of flux throughout the image due to poor dynamic range from sparse coverage and regularization effects.
-To model the background, we added a constant flux filter.
-This filter is typically required to be included in any analysis to ensure reliable feature extraction.
+We found that many image reconstructions had a diffuse intensity throughout the image due to poor dynamic range from sparse coverage and regularization effects.
+To model the background, we added a constant intensity template.
+This template is typically required to be included in any analysis to ensure reliable feature extraction.